Thursday, July 25, 2024

 I miss my mother-in-law.
 Yesterday would have been Marilyn’s 79th birthday.
 She never saw her 70s.
 At 69 she was diagnosed with undetected colon cancer the week of Thanksgiving and gone by January’s end.

 It’s important that I tell you she did everything right.
 She was a nurse for over 40 years.
 She knew all the things.
 She ate well and exercised.
 She kept on top of her health.
-She did all the screenings and scans.
+She did all the screenings and all the scans.
 They just—somehow—missed it.

 Of course Marilyn did everything right.
 That’s the kind of person she was.
 Always prepared.
 Always well planned.
 Always on top of everything.
 But most important, always gracious.